 To control it, land managers use special root-boring flea beetles.
-The Conservancy also is reviewing data from a four-year research period where grazing was studied as a potential way to slow its spread.
+TNC also is reviewing data from a four-year research period where grazing was studied as a potential way to slow its spread.

 This prairie is protected by a United States Fish and Wildlife Service easement, which guarantees perpetual protection and helps leverage additional protection on nearby private lands.

 For more information on visiting this and other South Dakota preserves, check out our Preserve Visitation Guidelines.